OSDC-Code-Maven/open-source-by-organizations/README.md

 There are a lot of corporations, non-profits, higher education institutions, and even governments, that share some of the software they created for themselves under an Open Source license.

+In this repository we collect these organizations and then analyze their projects.

+Some of the contributions is collecting and curating data that does not require programming.
+It only requires an understanding of what is a "github organization", what is a yaml file, and how to send a pull-request.

+## Why would information about these open source projects be interesting?

+Let's say you are interested in being employed by company XYZ.
+You can increase your chances of success by making yourself familiar with the company and some of the projects of the company.
-It is very interesting to see and also an opportunity to increase your chances of employment.
-Make yourself familiar with their code, open some issues, send some pull-requests.
+Find their open source projects, make yourself familiar with their code, open some issues, send some pull-requests.
 If you are lucky they might notice you and offer you a job.
 Even if that does not happen you can include your contribution in your CV and you can mention it during the ineterview.

 Somewhat surprisingly there are many local and country-wise governments around the world that share some of their software under and Open Source license.
-We are collecting them in this list.
+We are collecting those too in this list.

-The following Universities and other Higher Education Institutions have projects of their own that were released under an Open Source license.
+Many Universities and other Higher Education Institutions have projects of their own that were released under an Open Source license.
-Here you can find links to the GitHub organizations of the institutions or that of specific labs or departments of these institutions.
+We collect the GitHub organizations of the institutions or that of specific labs or departments of these institutions.

 If you know more send a Pull-Request or open an issue with the links.

-In this repository we collect these organizations.

 ## What is an "organization"